ludviglundh/Electron-Test/README.md

 ### What does quickify do?

-Quickify is an
+Quickify is an macOS Tray Application built with React using Electron.
-The idea is to quickly add current playing song to a chosen playlist, with a desktop command or an external button if you will
+The idea is to quickly add your current playing track to a playlist of your choice

 ### TODO

 [x] Setup auth flow
-[ ] Setup persistent storage
 [ ] General UI
 [x] Fetch user playlists
+[x] Add track to selected playlist
 [x] Drink beer
 [x] Eat cake
+[ ] Add Hotkey support
+[ ] Setup persistent storage
+[ ] Add translations
 [ ] Add support for windows